princebaretto99/removing_multiCollinearity/README.md

 # removing_multiCollinearity

-This Jupyter notebook helps you understand and implement removal of multi-collinearity using python.
+This python file helps you understand and implement removal of multi-collinearity using python.

 * Method 1 ---> Using Correlation Plot
 * Method 2 ---> Using Varaince Influence Factor